DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 ## Specify Tests to Run

-You must provide a file path or a path to a directory with tests you want to run in the [second command line argument](../../reference/command-line-interface.md#file-pathglob-pattern):
+You should specify a path to a file or directory with tests you want to run in the [second command line argument](../../reference/command-line-interface.md#file-pathglob-pattern):

 ```sh
 testcafe chrome ./tests/